Webictbyleo/iamgickpro/API_DOCUMENTATION.md

   name: string;

   /**
-   * Type of media content.
-Categorizes the media into broad types for filtering and appropriate handl...
-   * @validation NotBlank=message: 'Media type is required'
-   * @validation Choice=choices: ['image'  'video'  'audio']  message: 'Type must be one of: image  video  audio' */
-  type: string;

-  /**
    * MIME type of the media file.
 Specifies the exact format of the media file for proper handling by ...
    * @validation NotBlank=message: 'MIME type is required' */